Advocacy at Danila Dilba

 Danila Dilba’s aspiration is for a robust, efficient and modern mental health and wellbeing system, where Aboriginal and Torres Strait Islander self-determination, culture and dignity are respected and upheld in the design and delivery of treatment, care and support.
 We recognise that as well as the social determinants of health, factors such as culture, language, family, kinship, and connection to land are all vital to the social and emotional wellbeing of Aboriginal people.

 - COVID-19's impact on vulnerable populations

-Danila Dilba recognises the uneven impact that COVID-19 has on certain population groups, with Aboriginal and Torres Strait Islander people being particularly at risk due to a higher burden of disease and rates of homelessness.
+Danila Dilba recognises the uneven impact that COVID-19 has on certain population groups, with Aboriginal and Torres Strait Islander people being particularly at risk due to a higher rates of ill health and homelessness.
 During the pandemic, Danila Dilba has consistently advocated for better response planning and policy regarding the protection and safety of long grassers in the Northern Territory.